-"So after," you know, "after practice-after training-after eliminate various selfish desires, that buddha-nature will," you know, "appear."
-That kind of understanding is based on unclear-unclearness of your understanding of observing-observing things.
-According to Dōgenzenji-he, you know, worked on this problem for a long time, so his understanding is very clear.
+"So after practicing-after training-after eliminating various selfish desires, that buddha-nature will appear."
+That kind of understanding is based on unclear observing-unclearness of your understanding of observing things-according to Dōgen-zenji.
+He worked on this problem for a long time, so his understanding is very clear.

-Only when you, you know-when something appears, there there is nature, you know.
+Only when something appears, there there is nature.
 So nature or outlook of things is two names of one thing, one reality.
 Sometime we say buddha-nature.
 Sometime we say enlightenment or bodhi or buddha or attainment.
-But those are just-those are the two side of one reality.
-So not only we call it from those two side, but also we call it, sometime, "evil desire."
+But those are the two sides of one reality.
+So not only we call it from those two sides, but also we call it, sometimes, "evil desire."

 "Evil desires," we say [laughs], but it is another name of buddhanature [laughs].
-You say, you know, "evil desires," but for Buddha, that is buddha-nature, you know.
-There is of course, layman and priest [laughs], but usually you understand in that way, but actually there is no particular person to be a priest, you know.
-You may be-each one of you can be a priest and I could be a layman, you know.
-Because-just because I wear a robe I am priest.
-Because I behave like a priest maybe-like way, I am a priest.
-That's all, you know.
+You say, "evil desires," but for Buddha, that is buddha-nature.
+There is of course, layman and priest [laughs], but usually you understand in that way, but actually there is no particular person to be a priest.
+Each one of you can be a priest and I could be a layman.
+Just because I wear a robe I am priest.
+Because I behave like a priest, maybe I am a priest.
+That's all.
 There is no special person for priest or for layman.